Receding Gums and Vitamin C

 How Vitamin C Deficiency Leads To Gum Recession

-A deficiency in vitamin C doesn't merely lead to scurvy anymore (thank goodness.).
-It also triggers issues closer home—right inside your mouth.
+A deficiency in vitamin C doesn't merely lead to scurvy anymore, it can also triggers issues closer home—right inside your mouth.

-Gum recession—a condition where your gum tissue pulls back from a tooth—is linked with inadequate intake of vitamin C.
+Gum recession, a condition in which gum tissue pulls back from a tooth, is linked to inadequate vitamin C intake.

 Vitamin C's Impact on Digestive Health and Immunity